Eugene Masonic Cemetery: The site

 Originally treeless and, like the valley floor, covered with prairie grasses and wildflowers, the cemetery is now dominated by a mature stand of Douglas-fir trees, together with a wide variety of understory species.
 One of the EMCA's first acts was the development of a landscape plan, which emphasized the cultivation of native plants—more than 100 native species of plants can be found in the cemetery—and the preservation of the site's unique qualities.
 In 2006, the Eugene Tree Foundation presented its award for excellence in stewardship of an urban forest to the EMCA.
+In 2023, ArbNet accredited the cemetery as a Level 1 arboretum.
 Mowing is limited, to allow the native plants to flourish and provide an uninterrupted display, as well as to protect ground-nesting birds.

 The cemetery was initially platted in a formal grid with streets and alleys.
 Numerous family plots, measuring 20×20 feet and subdivided into ten lots, were purchased by pioneer subscribers for $15 apiece.
 Over the years, the Eugene Masonic Cemetery has remained an active cemetery, and even today a limited number of in-ground burial spaces are still available.
 Two scatter gardens for burial of cremated remains have been created, and three Jewish sections of the cemetery have been defined and consecrated.

 Over fifty historic markers describing notable early and recent notable Eugeneans are maintained near gravesites.
 An on-site bulletin board is provided, with informational brochures, including maps for walking tours, and Hope Abbey is a venue for occasional lectures and musical performances.